hexagontk/gradle_starter/README.md

 After installing the application, you can run the application executing the `bin/gradle_starter` script.

-Logs are stored in the `log` directory inside the script's execution directory.

 Once the application is running, you can send a request executing:
 `curl http://localhost:9090/text`